Speakers

 on the boat, or when you travel.
 The battery is strong and can withstand the weather.
 On the other hand, the Bose SoundLink Flex is also a good outdoor Bluetooth speaker that can be carried easily and has good sound.
 However, The Bose Soundlink Flex will deliver a more emotional and detailed sound experience.
 Bose Flex also stands out thanks to its powerful bass, especially with vibrant music.

-Marshall Willen vs Bose Flex
+Marshall Willen vs Bose Sound Link Flex

 Conclusion